PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 `'type TEXT 1 stdGet: topfile`

-causes the Standard File Package to include only files of type &lsquo;TEXT&rsquo; in its list, (the 1 indicates the number of types specified).
+causes the Standard File Package to include only files of type 'TEXT' in its list, (the 1 indicates the number of types specified).
 If you want all file types to be shown, do it thus:

 `-1 stdGet: topfile`